eqqo-official/Melior/README.md

 ## Time

-Extend the day/night cycle to be **1 HOUR**, 30 minutes each of day and night.
+Extend the day/night cycle to be **1 HOUR**

+30 minutes each of day and night.

 <p align="center">
   <br>